documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

       * **Edit Helm**: When selecting the edit option is presented the screen below, through which the user may alter the name and arguments of the Helm application.

-      * **Exclude Helm**: When selecting the option to exclude is uninstalled the Helm selected from the Cluster.
+      * **Delete Helm**: When selecting the option to exclude is uninstalled the Helm selected from the Cluster.

 .. image:: /figuras/fig_mangue/159_mangue_add_helm.png
     :alt: add Helm